django-cms/djangocms-ecosystem/README.md

 django CMS Audio is a set of plugins for django CMS.
 That allow you to publish audio files on your site.
 * django CMS: 3.11, 4.1, 5.0
 * grade: production
+### djangocms-bootstrap4
+django CMS Bootstrap 4 is a plugin bundle for django CMS providing several components from the popular Bootstrap 4 framework.
+* django CMS: 3.11, 4.1, 5.0
+* grade: production
+* deprecated: 01/2024
 ### djangocms-blog
 django CMS blog application - Support for multilingual posts, placeholders, social network meta tags and configurable apphooks
 * django CMS: 4.1, 5.0